OctopusDeploy/docs/docs/getting-started/terms.md

 ## Deployment Targets

 [Deployment Targets](/docs/infrastructure/deployment-targets/index.md) represent the servers, machines and cloud services where your software and services will be deployed.

 ## Environments

-Octopus organizes your deployment targets into groups called [Environments](/docs/infrastructure/environments/index.md) so you can promote your software through your deployment pipeline, for instance, from Development to Test and finally into Production.
+Octopus organizes your deployment targets into groups called [Environments](/docs/infrastructure/environments/index.md) so you can promote your software through your deployment pipeline.
+For instance, from Development to Test and finally into Production.

 ## Target Roles